 This flavorful vegan lasagna is packed with tofu ricotta, spinach, and veggies, and makes a filling meal that will last for days.
 It’s also an awesome dinner party meal and a comforting dish to bring to a friend who could use some TLC.
 You can even freeze preportioned cooked servings of this lasagna for an easy heat-and-enjoy meal.

-- 5 cups of marinara sauce (store-bought or from the recipe on page 228), divided
+5cupsmarinara sauce, store-bought or from the recipe on page 228, divided